 It was evident that while the need to pursue a healthy diet was acknowledged, there was a prevailing sense of ignorance and widespread failure to appreciate the role(s) and benefit(s) of physical activity in maintaining health and fitness.
 In addition, the widespread illiteracy in English among these women hindered their ability to access information about health and the availability of physical activity provisions, e.g. women-only classes, female gym instructors and the increasing trend of Asian females being encouraged to exercise in their traditional attire such as the salwar kameez.

 Lack of exposure

 For the larger majority of these women, exposure to and association with physical activity had been low or non-existent altogether.
 For example, many older females reported that physical education in their home countries was not offered to girls within schools.
 As a result, many women expressed that they lacked confidence, did not feel comfortable or simply lacked interest in pursuing physical activity as a whole.
-In addition, the apparent lack of engagement in physical activity during their childhood fuelled the belief that they were unable to play sport, thus further dampening their interest to pursue any kind of physical activity later in life.
+In addition, the apparent lack of engagement in physical activity during their childhood fueled the belief that they were unable to play sport, thus further dampening their interest to pursue any kind of physical activity later in life.

 Religion as a barrier